The BSA swim test is used to determine ability level so that participants can swim in an area which is appropriate for them.

 Watercraft Ranger Elective

 Since I am focusing on an aquatics theme this month, I thought I’d post about water rescue methods.
 These are methods used to rescue someone who is in trouble in the water.
-You will see these methods throughout the BSA programs from Cub Scouts to Boy Scouts to Venturing.
+You will see these methods throughout the BSA programs from Cub Scouts to Scouts BSA to Venturing.

 The most familiar application of skill level limits is the swim tests which are administered at summer camp.
 But there are other examples as well.

 The methods of Scouting are the ways that Scouting’s aims of developing character, citizenship, and fitness in youth are achieved.
 One of the methods for Venturers is “teaching others”.
 Teaching others is the best way to really acquire deep knowledge of an area.
 By sharing their skills with others, Venturers retain their knowledge better and provide service to others